gc-ed/Junior-Hacker-Test-VPN/game_design.md

 Hint 1 (How to use the Fcrackzip tool?): You can perform a dictionary attack by using `-D` option of the `fcrackzip` command, but be aware that you have to use a wordlist.
 One is stored somewhere at your attacker machine.

-Hint 2 (Where is the wordlist stored?): Wordlists are stored by default in `/usr/share/wordlists`.
-There is currently only one file in that directory.
+Hint 2 (Where is the wordlist stored?): In `hacking` directory at you Kali, where you have already discover it.

 **Solution** (*visible to the player if requested*):

 ```
-root@attacker:~# fcrackzip -D -u -p /usr/share/wordlists/fasttrack.txt invoices2019.zip
+root@attacker:~# fcrackzip -D -u -p /root/hacking/wordlist.txt .invoices2019.zip

 PASSWORD FOUND!!!!: pw == IhateMyJob

-root@attacker:/home# unzip invoices2019.zip
+root@attacker:/home# unzip .invoices2019.zip

-Archive:  invoices2019.zip
+Archive:  .invoices2019.zip
-   creating: invoices2019/
+   creating: .invoices2019/
-[invoices2019.zip] invoices2019/TAX15796252.txt password: IhateMyJob
+[.invoices2019.zip] invoices2019/TAX15796252.txt password: IhateMyJob
 ```

 **Flag value** (*visible to the player if (s)he solves the level*):